galaxyproject/total-perspective-vortex/MIGRATION.rst

 4. The `destination_name_override` property is no longer an extra param on the destination.
 It is instead, a top-level property of a destination.
 The `destination_name_override` can be used to dynamically generate a custom name for the destination.

+5. Any custom Python code that refers to scheduling tags through `entity.tags` should now use `entity.tpv_tags` on Tool, User, and Role entities.
+Destination entities now have the property `entity.tpv_dest_tags`.